dcmi/usage/documents/process/index.md

 ### Mission

-The Usage Board is responsible for ensuring an orderly evolution of metadata terms maintained by DCMI.
+The Usage Board is responsible for ensuring an orderly evolution of metadata vocabularies maintained by DCMI.

 ### Scope

 As of May 2018, the scope of the Usage Board is limited to DCMI Metadata Terms and derivative representations, notably ISO 15836.

-This may change with the addition of other vocabularies maintained by DCMI, such as the [LRMI specifications](http://lrmi.dublincore.org/specifications).
+During 2018, this will change with the addition of other vocabularies maintained by DCMI, such as the [LRMI specifications](http://lrmi.dublincore.org/specifications).
 As its scope expands, the Usage Board may form distinct sub-committees.